timflutre/QLife2025/README.md

 Simulations:

-* as above, but some SNPs have no effect
+* some SNPs have no effect, no selection

 1. SNP-by-SNP GWAS: